peterszerzo/scaling-tricks-for-geo/README.md

 			/* And hello again! */
 		});

 To facilitate smuggling, or more formally, injecting model references into a GeoJSON object, I wrote a constructor that generates GeoJSON-like objects directly passable to d3 for rendering, along with some mixins and convenience methods for building, extending or converting static data into the above format.
-I named this constructor ``stg.RichGeoJSON()`` (``stg`` is the global namespace, acronym for scaling tricks for geo), referenced in the test project and in the post from this point on.
+I named this constructor ``stg.RichGeoJSON()`` (mind the ``stg``, or scaling tricks for geo namespace), referenced in the test project and in the post from this point on.

 I was very excited to find that ``d3`` is so welcoming to smarter objects like this, so I went ahead and enhanced them some more.
 Could a build-in event system be useful?
 Anything else?
 Let's find out.